dseerapu/rover-android/README.md

 ### Use a custom bundled font instead of Roboto

+### Forgo the included Activity and Fragment, and use Rover embedded in your single-activity, fragmentless app.

 ### Other customisations

 Consider reading through the below in order to glean the general pattern of